rogerbinns/apsw/doc/shell.rst

 A number of the quirks and bugs in the SQLite shell are also addressed.
 It provides command line editing and completion.
 You can easily include it into your own program to provide SQLite interaction and add your own commands.
+The autoimport and find commands are also useful.

 Commands
 ========